 Try this: Make a list of all the situations a user would find your app useful.
 What do they have in common?
 Same location?
 Time of day?
 Certain physical activities?
 You will most likely come up with several different situations - that’s a good sign, because it means that you can specialize your cards to those situations.
 Remember that the user always has the option of completely muting your stream cards if they feel they aren’t relevant enough.

 While users will engage with your app for only a few seconds at time, they'll use it many times throughout the day.
 A well-designed stream card carries one bit of information and potentially offers a few action buttons when the user swipes over.

-Try this: How many bits of information is there in your design?
+Try this: How many bits of information are there in your design?
 Is everything absolutely necessary, or could you split it up into separate cards?
 If you’re designing a card, don’t forget that you can use multiple pages.

 The longer the user is looking at your app, the more you are pulling them out of the real world.
 Thinking about how to design your app for glanceability can vastly help the user get full value from your app and quickly go back to what they were doing.

 Try this: To view your app with your peripheral vision, try focusing on your knuckles while your watch is displaying the app.
 Do you get a sense of what it is trying to do?
 Is it distinguishable from other apps?
-Does the background image help conveying the message?
+Does the background image help convey the message?
 Does it use photos or a distinct shape and color?

-Try this: Next time you’re in a conversation, imagine someone tapping you your shoulder, interrupting you with the information you want your app to deliver.
+Try this: Next time you’re in a conversation, imagine someone tapping you on your shoulder, interrupting you with the information you want your app to deliver.
 If the information delivered did not justify suspending a conversation, you should not make the notification interruptive.